 Sometimes it is difficult or impossible to use a rescue vehicle winch to pull directly on a stuck vehicle.
 In such cases, a snatch block can redirect the force coming from the rescue vehicle to pull the stuck vehicle in the ideal direction.

 In the situation depicted above, a tree is used as an anchor so that the rescue vehicle can exert pulling force on the stuck vehicle at a 90-degree angle.
-The snatch block is attached to a tree saver strap with a shackle to prevent damage to the tree.
+In this winching configuration, the snatch block is attached to a tree saver strap with a shackle to prevent damage to the tree.
 In place of the tree, another large object, could be used, such as a secure boulder.
 In this case, the snatch block doesn’t reduce the force required by the winch to pull the stuck vehicle – there is no mechanical advantage.

 How to Connect a Snatch Block to a Tree Saver Strap